ARM-software/SDS-Framework/documentation/utilities.md

 !!!
 Note
     - The metadata and SDS data file pairs must be passed as arguments in the same order to decode the data correctly.
-    - Current implementation assumes that the tick frequency is `1ms` and does not use the `tick-frequency` value from the metadata file.
+    - Current implementation assumes that the tick frequency is `1000 Hz` and does not use the `tick-frequency` value from the metadata file.

 **Example of metadata yml file for gyroscope:**